Chart Color Schemes

 Winchelsea has a typical household mix, with a fairly typical median household size

 Family households account for 69.7% of all households, including 28.4% couples with children, 30.6% couples without children, and 9.8% single parent families.
-Non-family households constitute the remaining 30.3%, with lone person households at 28.5% and group households comprising 2.2%.
-The median household size is 2.4 people, which aligns with the average for the Rest of Vic.
+Non-family households constitute the remaining 30.3%, with lone person households at 28.5% and group households comprising 2.2% of the total.
+The median household size is 2.4 people, which matches the Regional Vic. average.

 Frequently Asked Questions - Households